Riverside City College: History

+1966 murder

+On October 30, 1966, Cheri Jo Bates, an 18-year-old student, was murdered on the college premises.
+She had been repeatedly kicked in the head, stabbed twice in the chest, and slashed to such an extent that she had nearly been decapitated.
+The murder has been described by many as having "stripped Riverside of its innocence".
+The culprit was never identified, but is believed by some to have been the Zodiac Killer, a notorious, unidentified serial killer active in the San Francisco Bay Area from 1968 to 1969.
+The Zodiac himself seemingly admitted to the crime in a 1971 letter, but this theory has been dismissed by the Riverside Police Department.

 Athletics

 The Riverside City College Tigers compete in the Orange Empire Conference (OEC) and Southern California Football Association, which operates within the California Community College Athletic Association.
 The college currently fields nine men's teams and nine women's teams.

 The athletic facilities include Fran Bushman Tennis Courts, Riverside Aquatics Complex, Samuel C. Evans Complex, Wheelock Gymnasium and Wheelock Stadium.